 The PI of a project is the manager of the users and resources associated with the project and is the person held primarily responsible for all associated project activity.
 The PI can allow collaborators to perform work with his/her project data, but not login using the PI's User ID.
-Additional User IDs can be granted for a project by submitting a User ID Application (Section II) .
+Additional User IDs can be granted for a project by submitting a User ID Application.

-If you are new to supercomputing or you are beginning a new project, contact the ARSC Help Desk for assistance in determining an initial allocation of CPU hours.
+If you are new to supercomputing or you are beginning a new project, contact ARSC User Support for assistance in determining an initial allocation of CPU hours.
 You can use these hours to optimize your code and obtain accurate estimates for the CPU and storage resources needed to complete your project.

 Note that we cannot guarantee the availability of hours for your request.
 All allocations are reviewed by an ARSC allocation committee prior to approval.
-Contact the ARSC Help Desk if you have questions about the allocation process.
+Contact ARSC User Support if you have questions about the allocation process.

 How to apply

-- Account Agreement (Section III) This form acknowledges that each user has read, understood, and agrees to the policies and procedures of ARSC.
-Every user must submit a signed Section III via mail, fax or in person, before their account is activated on any system.
+- Account Agreement This form acknowledges that each user has read, understood, and agrees to the policies and procedures of ARSC.
+Every user must submit a signed Account Agreement via mail, fax or in person, before their account is activated on any ARSC system.

 - Proof of affiliation with a University.
 For example, a new applicant can provide a web URL to a University's staff or student directory containing the applicant's name and title.